-Figure 4.15.4.5.6-1: Subscription to UPF event exposure service via SMF during UPF relocation
+Figure 4.15.4.5.6-1: Subscription to UPF event exposure service via SMF during N4 session release

-This information flow is used in the scenario of UPF relocation, e.g. the source UPF is I-UPF which is relocated in SSC mode 1, or the source UPF is PSA UPF which is relocated in SSC mode 3, or the source UPF is local PSA UPF which is relocated due to UE mobility.
+This information flow is used in the scenario of N4 session release (e.g. PDU Session release or UPF relocation) for the existing PDU Session, e.g. the source UPF is I-UPF or local PSA UPF which is relocated, or the source UPF is PSA UPF which is relocated in SSC mode 3.
+Case when SMF relocation happens is not specified in this Release of the specification.

 1. The UPF event consumer (e.g. NWDAF) subscribes to the UPF data via SMF by invoking Nsmf_EventExposure_Subscribe service operation, and the Target of Event Reporting indicates a specific UE.
-The consumer may include a relocation reporting indication, which indicates how to handle the data collected by the source UPF when UPF relocation occurs, e.g. discard the collected data or send the collected data to the consumer.
+The consumer may include a Remaining data reporting indication, which indicates how to handle the data collected by the source UPF when N4 session is released, e.g. discard the collected data or send the collected data to the consumer.
+The consumer may include a Subscription termination reporting indication.

-2. The SMF selects the source UPF and subscribes to the source UPF by invoking Nupf_EventExposure_Subscribe service operation.
+2. The SMF subscribes to the source UPF by invoking Nupf_EventExposure_Subscribe service operation or N4 Session Modification with PFCP depending on UPF exposure event and which mechanism applies for each event as described in clause 5.2.26.2.1.
+The SMF may include the Remaining data reporting indication and the Subscription termination reporting indication.

-3. The source UPF sends the locally collected UPF data by invoking Nupf_EventExposure_Notify service operation to the UPF event consumer.
+3. When the notification event is triggered the source UPF sends the locally collected UPF data by invoking Nupf_EventExposure_Notify service operation to the UPF event consumer.

-4. The SMF determines that the UPF needs to be relocated.
+4. The SMF determines that the N4 session of the UPF needs to be released (e.g., UPF relocation or PDU session release) and releases the N4 session.

-5. The SMF unsubscribes to the source UPF by invoking Nupf_EventExposure_Unsubscribe service operation.
-The SMF may include the relocation reporting indication from the UPF event consumer.